Have questions about Musio? Below are answers to some common inquiries:

 Accessibility is important to us, and we are actively working on tools to make Musio more accessible for users with visual impairments.
 While we don’t have a release date yet, we’ll share updates as soon as we have them.

-If I buy Musio 1, will I receive new app features like microphone positions when they become available?
+If I buy Musio 1, will I receive new app features when they become available?

 Yes!
 When you purchase Musio 1, you gain access to all existing libraries in the Musio catalog through the end of 2024.
-No new instrument libraries will be added after that, but new features (such as microphone positions) will be automatically included for all users, including those on Musio 1.
+No new instrument libraries will be added after that, but new application features will be automatically included for all users, including those on Musio 1.

 I see a new library was released in Musio, but I don’t see it in my catalog.
 What should I do?